UICIDEAS/IDEA_130_F23/SCHEDULE.md

   reading:
   - [Edwards, Benj (April 4, 2017).
 "The Forgotten World of Teletype Computer Games".
 PC Magazine.](https://www.pcmag.com/news/the-forgotten-world-of-teletype-computer-games)
   - [Jerz, Dennis (2007).
 "Somewhere Nearby is Colossal Cave: Examining Will Crowther's Original "Adventure" in Code and in Kentucky".
 Digital Humanities Quarterly.
 1 (2).](http://www.digitalhumanities.org/dhq/vol/001/2/000009/000009.html)
   - Anna Anthropy, Rise of the Videogame Zinesters, Chaps 3, 4 (pp. 43-91)

+  video:
+  - Get Lamp: The Text Adventure Documentary: https://www.youtube.com/watch?v=LRhbcDzbGSU
+    note: The beginning is a short presentation by the filmmaker.
+Documentary starts at 6:00, ends at 1:38.

+  ### ASSIGNMENT #2 - TWINE GAME - DUE 09.28.23!

 ## Week 7-8 (10.03.23-10.12.23: Gamification and Applied Game Development
 - Understanding gamification and its applications